 Fill & Stroke: It is a combination of fill and stroke options.
-You can fill and stroke the them Vertically or Horizontally or both at the same time.
-Refer the screen below:
+You can fill and stroke the object at the same time.
+The options available under this are same as that of fill option and stroke option.
+You can provide a color to your fill and stroke, adjust the color tint, also can make it in reverse.
+Screen as shown below: